LakshmySanthosh/concealedObjectDetectionTerahertz/README.md

 <img src="https://github.com/LakshmySanthosh/concealedObjectDetectionTerahertz/assets/121610033/1db3bbb7-f168-444a-a0ba-78489f940a4a" width="50%">

-To further enhance the dataset, we applied data augmentations using [https://app.roboflow.com/](https://app.roboflow.com/).
+To further enhance the dataset, data augmentations are applied.
 A sample showcasing the augmented data is presented below:

 <img src="https://github.com/LakshmySanthosh/concealedObjectDetectionTerahertz/assets/121610033/5fe5c9f0-a478-4a20-834d-7c92a0b8db04" width="30%">